Lucho2027/prodtrack-app/README.md

 ## Technical

-- The app was built using ReactJS, CSS, .
+- The app was built using ReactJS and CSS.
 - The app is fully responsive.